-I am Neil Fletcher of 23 Rossington Street, Manchester M40 1PG UK
+I am Neil Fletcher of 76 Goodman Street, Manchester M9 4EW, United Kingdom

-This site is for the promotions of buying and selling BrewDog plc shares.
+This site is for the promotion of buying and selling BrewDog plc shares.

-I am a joint shareholder with my husband John Stewart, and our Shareholder Reference Number is C0000000089
+I am a sole shareholder (and was formerly a joint shareholder with my late husband, John Stewart), and my main Shareholder Reference Number is C0000000089

-I am also an individual shareholder, and administer the shareholder accounts of several other investors.
+I also administer the shareholder accounts of several other investors, mainly close family.

 My personal website address is: https://www.ndfletcher.org.uk

-Whilst the site is used to promote our BrewDog share trading the site itself cannot and will not be used to trade shares.
-All share transfers have to be done by hard-copy paperwork, and all offers to buy and sell will be concluded by email or on the BrewDog Equity Punks Forum.
+Whilst the site is used to promote our BrewDog UK share trading the site itself cannot and will not be used to trade shares.
+All share transfers have to be done by hard-copy paperwork, and all offers to buy and sell will be concluded by email or through direct messaging on the closed BrewDog Equity Punks Forum.